p3ob7o/Monochrome/drafts/a-black-white-renaissance.md

 A monochrome sensor records only one thing: how much light each pixel receives.
 A color sensor does the same thing, except it measures light through red, green, and blue filters and reconstructs color from that information.

 Two technical consequences follow.
 First, resolution.
 In a color sensor, each output pixel is reconstructed from red, green, and blue samples.
 In a monochrome sensor, every pixel records luminance.
 All else being equal, this produces higher effective resolution.
 Second, sharpness.
 Color sensors place a filter array in front of the sensor.
-Monochrome sensors do not.
-Less sits between the light and the photosite.

-These advantages are real, but secondary.
+Monochrome sensors capture more detail—no color filters mean sharper images.
+But the real difference is perceptual.

-The more important shift is perceptual.
-When you know that your camera records only light, not color, you approach scenes differently.
-You stop evaluating hue and focus on structure, contrast, shadows, and highlights.
+When I know my camera records only light, not color, I approach scenes differently.
+I stop evaluating hue and instead focus on structure, contrast, shadows, and highlights.

 This is familiar to anyone who has shot black-and-white film.
 The decision removes one variable before you ever press the shutter.
 That constraint narrows attention and forces clarity.